Chapter 5: The Seal and the Mark

 "Remember the sabbath day, to keep it holy.
 Six days shalt thou labour, and do all thy work: But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it."

-This isn't coincidence.
-This isn't reading into the text.
-These are the literal elements required for any official seal, and they appear together in only one commandment.
+Name, title, and territory: the three elements required for any official seal appear together in only one commandment.

 Only the Creator of heaven and earth has authority to command all heaven and earth.
 Only the Maker of all things has the right to demand obedience from His creation.
 The Fourth Commandment declares who this God is by stating what He did.